Tyrel Dodson: Professional career

+Buffalo Bills

-Dodson signed with the Buffalo Bills as an undrafted free agent following the 2019 NFL Draft.
+Dodson signed with the Buffalo Bills as an undrafted free agent following the 2019 NFL draft.
 Following an incident in Arizona in which he was arrested and accused of domestic violence, Dodson received a six-game suspension after pleading guilty to misdemeanor disorderly conduct charges.
 He was later waived and re-signed to the practice squad upon finishing his suspension.

 Dodson made his first regular season appearance on September 13, 2020, during a 27–17 win over the New York Jets.
 He entered in place of starting middle linebacker Tremaine Edmunds, who suffered a shoulder injury, and was himself injured later in the game.
 Dodson recorded his first career sack during the game, taking down Jets quarterback Sam Darnold.
 With Edmunds out the following week against the Miami Dolphins, Dodson made his first career start.
 He was placed on injured reserve on October 24, 2020.
 He was activated on December 12, 2020.

 Dodson played in 16 games in the 2021 season and recorded 15 tackles.
 On February 10, 2022, Dodson signed a one-year contract extension with the Bills.

+In the 2022 season, Dodson appeared in 16 games and started three.
+He finished with one sack, 32 total tackles (22 solo), and one fumble recovery.

+On March 14, 2023, Dodson signed another one-year contract extension.
+He competed for the starting middle linebacker position in the wake of Edmunds' departure in free agency, but lost out to Terrel Bernard, who had missed most of preseason.
+Despite this, Dodson would be thrust into the starting lineup himself when All-Pro Matt Milano suffered a season-ending leg fracture.
+Dodson finished the season with 10 starts and a career-high in playing time, with most of his snaps being on run defense.
+He was also graded as the Bills' most-improved player that season by Pro Football Focus, improving his score to 89.5, the second highest among linebackers league-wide, from a 2022 score of 48.4.